Ailbhe Gerrard – Brookfield Farm

 Alma Jordan – Agrikids

-After a break of 15 years from making bespoke bridal and evening wear, Ann O’Reilly is now joining forces with renowned and up-and-coming Irish designers.
-Just over a year after she set up her new company, Design Studio, her work was featured at the ARC fashion show in Dublin.
+After a break of 15 years from making bespoke bridal and evening wear, Ann O’Reilly returned to work in 2016 to set up her own business working with renowned and up-and-coming Irish designers.

 Barbara Brown – Brown’s Vineyard